 In all counterfactuals, the estimated model can likewise forecast impacts on child development outcomes and maternal welfare (as measured by equivalent variation in per-period consumption at the time of random assignment).
-To forecast development outcomes, the counterfactual uses the posterior from the control function approach allowing for type-specific values for (g_1, g_2) .
-With regards to welfare, Table 6.1 reports that the full treatment at each site led to welfare gains equivalent to 0.37% (FTP), 5.49% (CTJF), and 2.06% (MFIP) of consumption in each period.
-Of these, only the latter two have 95% credible intervals that do not contain zero.
+To forecast development outcomes, the counterfactual uses the posterior from the control function approach allowing for type-specific values for $(g_1, g_2)$ .
+With regards to welfare, Table 8 reports that the full treatment at each site led to welfare gains equivalent to 0.33% (FTP), 2.46% (CTJF), and 1.07% (MFIP) of consumption in each period.
+Of these, only the result for CTJF has a 95% credible intervals that does not contain zero.
 The credible intervals for forecasted impacts on cognitive and behavioral skills all contain zero, with the exception of behavioral skills in MFIP.
-Overall, this suggests ambiguous impacts on child skill outcomes, which reflects findings in the data across child outcomes and sites (Bloom et al., 2002, 2000; Gennetian and Miller, 2000).
+Overall, this suggests ambiguous impacts on child skill outcomes, which reflects findings in the data across child outcomes and sites (Bloom et al. 2002; Bloom et al. 2000; Gennetian and Miller 2000).

-13Other work (Garcia-Vazquez, 2023; Griffen, 2019) shows promise in capturing these rich dimensions of heterogeneity using the birth cohort of the Early Childhood Longitudinal Study.
+13. Other work (Garcia-Vazquez 2023; Griffen 2019) shows promise in capturing these rich dimensions of heterogeneity using the birth cohort of the Early Childhood Longitudinal Study.